dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/09/26/qldb-repository-api-guide.md

   ```

 ## Create Eclipse Dirigible Project with AWS QLDB

-  - Create a new Project
+- Create a new Project.
-  - Add a `qldbSample.js` or `qldbSample.mjs` file to the project.
+- Add a `qldb-sample.js` or `qldb-sample.mjs` file to the project.
-  - Add the following content with an example usage of the QLDBRepository API to the file: </br>
+- Add the following content with an example usage of the QLDBRepository API to the file:

-  === "qldbSample.js"
+=== "qldb-sample.js"

     ```javascript
     const QLDBRepository = require("qldb/QLDBRepository");